Prussian Eastern Railway Headquarters: Architecture

 Representative conference room still retains large ornate panelling extending to a height of approx. 2 m, topped with ornate cornices.
-The hall leads to a massive portal (architecture) including motifs corbel and herma.
+The hall leads to a massive portal including motifs corbel and herma.

 The building was registered on the Kuyavian-Pomeranian Voivodeship Heritage List Nr.601288 Reg.A/748, on 10 December 1971.

-Four plane trees are registered as Polish Natural Monuments: they stand along the Brda river, and have tree circumferences measured between 337 cm and 445 cm.
+Four plane trees are registered as Polish natural monuments: they stand along the Brda river, and have tree circumferences measured between 337 cm and 445 cm.